By using this site, you agree to the Privacy Policy and Terms of Use.

 Shared transport system creates competition

 Zinc and copper utilize the same intestinal transporter proteins, primarily ZIP4 and CTR1, according to research published in Physiological Reviews.
-When zinc intake exceeds 30mg daily, copper absorption can decrease by up to 60%, leading to functional deficiency despite adequate dietary copper intake.
+When zinc intake exceeds 30mg daily, copper absorption can decrease significantly, leading to functional deficiency despite adequate dietary copper intake.

 Submit Your Paper